Ocycte (Egg) Freezing & Fertility Preservation

 This advancement has now made this a valid option for women not affected by a medical condition, but also for those women waiting later in life to start a family.
 Many women with other priorities can now freeze their eggs or embryos, preserving their future fertility for later in life.

 The process involves four stages - Ovarian stimulation, egg retrieval and freezing or storage.
 Thawing of eggs with fertilization, embryo development and intrauterine transfer.
 To receive addition information please select this link to receive more information.

 Thawing and Fertilization

 When the patient is ready to use her frozen eggs, they will be retrieved from storage and gently warmed.
 After thawing, the eggs are examined and those that have survived the oocyte freezing process will be fertilized in vitro or through intracytoplasmic sperm injection (ICSI).
 The resulting embryos are transferred into the patient's uterus as normal.

 Early attempts at egg freezing showed very little promise.
 The rate at which eggs survived the freezing and thawing process was very low and even lower was the rate of successful conception and pregnancy.
 Using the vitrification technique, however, fertility experts have seen significant increases in the numbers of oocytes that are viable after being frozen and thawed.

-To learn more about oocyte (egg) freezing and how the process of vitrification may improve the chances of IVF success, contact us today at, 888.313.0307, or request an appointment.
+IVF Florida has several convenient infertility treatment centers throughout south Florida.
+To learn more about oocyte (egg) freezing and how the process of vitrification may improve the chances of IVF success, contact our fertility specialists today at, 888.313.0307, or request an appointment.